 The Newseum champions the five freedoms of the First Amendment through exhibits, public programs and education.

 Featuring dramatic vistas of Washington, D.C., the Newseum has become one of the city’s most sought-after venues for conferences, weddings, movie premieres and special events.
-Two television studios host programs of all kinds, which are broadcast around the world each week.
+Two state-of-the-art television studios host programs of all kinds, which are broadcast around the world each week.

 The Newseum is a 501(c)(3) public charity funded by generous individuals, corporations and foundations, including its principal funder, the Freedom Forum.